-Selena Gomez Obsessed With The Weeknd, Totally Over Justin Bieber For Good [REPORT]
+Selena Gomez Obsessed With The Weeknd, Totally Over Justin Bieber For Good [Report]

 Selena Gomez is so obsessed with her boyfriend, The Weeknd, she doesn’t even think about Justin Bieber anymore, it has been alleged.

-The 24-year-old, who famously checked into a rehab facility out in Tennessee over the summer, has confirmed reports that she’s in a new relationship, and while the romance is still fairly new, sources say that Selena Gomez couldn’t be happier.
+The 24-year-old, who famously checked into a rehab facility in Tennessee over the summer, has confirmed reports that she’s in a new relationship, and while the romance is still fairly new, sources say that Selena Gomez couldn’t be happier.
 She’s already using the L word around friends and family, Hollywood Life reveals, before adding that the singer hasn’t been this happy in years.

 Having successfully completed her three-month rehab program, Gomez has only been surrounding herself with people that she truly knows are there for her no matter what.